rikeshhh/rikeshhh/README.md

 ## 💻 Journey into My Developer Den! 💻

 -🔭 I’m currently working on improving my skills in frontend development, focusing on projects involving HTML, CSS, JavaScript, React, and Next.js

--🌱 I’m currently learning advanced web development techniques, including frameworks like React and Next js.
+-🌱 I’m currently learning advanced web development techniques, including frameworks like React and Next js

 -👯 I’m looking to collaborate on open-source projects related to web development or any innovative frontend development projects.

 -🤔 I’m looking for help with optimizing performance in web applications and mastering responsive design.

 -💬 Ask me about frontend development, GitHub tips, or any web development-related questions.

 -📫 How to reach me: [rikeshmania123@gmail.com] or through my GitHub profile [rikeshhh].

 -😄 Pronouns: he/him.

 -⚡ Fun fact: I love experimenting with new web technologies and am a huge fan of creative coding challenges.